 Asides from the species of moth that can be categorized as brightly colored, some moths can be referred to as cute moths due to their striking and even beautiful appearance.
 A list of some attractive moths are:

 Out of the members of the hawk moth family members, hummingbird hawk moths are probably the most attractive and cutest.
 They have grayish-brown forewings and orange hindwings.
 Their colorful hindwings become evident in their rapid flight.

-The hummingbird hawk moth got its name because of its feeding behavior, similar to hummingbirds, with their long proboscis or nose.
+Hummingbird moths get their name because of their feeding behavior, similar to hummingbirds, with their long proboscis or nose.
 Also, they hover over flowers and make humming sounds just like hummingbirds.
 They belong to the family Sphingidae, along with others like the oleander hawk moth.

 The attractive coloration and patterns on the hindwings of this moth make it cute and appealing.
 The garden tiger is a pretty colorful moth found in North America and Eurasia.

 The polyphemus moth is easy to spot with its striking eyespots on both fore and hind wings.
-The hind wings’ eyes spots are large with yellow as the primary color and black-white strings.
+The hind wings’ eye spots are large, with yellow as the primary color and black-white strings.

 The forewings spots are also yellow but smaller in size.
 It has a wingspan of 15cm.
 Their wings are not just widely spread but are also colorful with red, grey, and brown shades.
 It gets its name from the cyclops in Greek mythology called Polyphemus because of its sizeable solitary eyespot in the middle of its hind wings.